 Recurring Abscesses

-Abscesses can form due to bacterial infections within the tooth.
+Abscesses can form from bacterial infections within the tooth.
 These pus-filled pockets can cause severe pain and swelling.
-They may recur if not properly treated, leading to further complications.
-An abscess can cause fever, swelling, and a bad taste in your mouth.
-A root canal could address the underlying cause, removing the infection and preventing future abscesses.
+If it’s not treated the right way, the abscess can keep coming back and cause even more problems.
+You might also notice a fever, swelling, or a nasty taste in your mouth.
+A root canal can tackle the root of the issue by clearing out the infection and stopping abscesses from forming again.